Flajakay/predict_emotions/readme.md

-Results are kinda...
-Average.
+Mixed results.
 But!
 The potential is there!

 Emotion Classification Application using RoBERTa